-Please submit written testimony via email to hhfdc.consolidatedplan@hawail.gov, by V. S. mail to HHFDC, 677 Queen Street, Suite 300, Honolulu, Hawali, 96813, or by fax to (808) 587-0600 by 4:30 p.m. on the day of the hearing.
+Please submit written testimony via email to hhfdc.consolidatedplan@hawail.gov, by U. S. mail to HHFDC, 677 Queen Street, Suite 300, Honolulu, Hawaii, 968133, or by fax to (808) 587-0600 by 4:30 p.m. on the day of the hearing.
 Comments and testimony received will be considered in preparing the final State AAP.

-If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at 587-0501, by email at hhfdchrehawail.gov, by fax at 587-0600, or by written request at least ten business days before the hearing.
+If access or communication assistance and/or services (e.g., large print, taped in access or communication assistance and/or services (e.g., large print, lapled materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at 587-0501, by email at hhfdchr@havail.gov, by fax at 587-0600, or by written request at least ten business days before the hearing.
 Prompt requests help to ensure the availability of appropriate accommodations.

-The HHFDC does not discriminate against any person because of race, color, religion, sex, including gender identity or expression, sexual orientation, disability, familial status, ancestry, age, marital status, or HIV infection.
+The HHFDC does not discriminate against any person because of race, color, religion, sex, including gender identify or expression, sexual orientation, disability, familial status, ancestry, age, marital status, or HIV infection.

-9/20/21) (SA1341849
+Denise Iseri-Matsubara, HHFDC Executive Director 9/20/21)

-ICSP NO.:
+ICSP NO .:

+(SA1341849

-IN THE MATTER OF NOTICE OF VIRTUAL PUBLIC HEARING STATE OF HAWAII } SS.
-City and County of Honolulu OCT 0 7 2021 # Pages: Doc.
-Date: First Judicial Circuit Notary Name: COLLEEN E. SORANAKA E. SOP?
-Affidavit of Doc.
-Description: Publication NOTARY OCT 0 7 2021 PUBLIC Notary Signature No. 90-263 Lisa Sakakida being duly sworn, deposes and says that she is a clerk, duky authorized, to execute this affidavit of Oahu Publications, Inc. publisher of The Honolulu Star-Advertiser, MidWeek, The Garden Island, West Hawaii Today, and Hawaii Tribune-Herald, that said newspapers are newspapers of general circulation in the State of Hawaii, and that the attached notice is true notice as was published in the Honolulu Star-Advertiser times on: 10/07/2021 0 times on: MidWeek The Garden Island times on: Hawaii Tribune-Herald times on: 0 West Hawaii Today times on: times on: Other Publications: And that affiant is not a party to or in any way interested in the above entitled matter.
-Lisa Sakakida Subscribed to and sworm before me this 7th day of October Colleen E. Soranaka, Notary Public of the First Judicial Circuit, State of Hawaii, SOR My commission expires: Jan 06 2024 E. ../700 0001344812 Ad# NOTARY PUBLIC
+STATE OF HAWAII } } SS.
+City and County of Honolulu }

+OCT 0 7 2021 # Pages: 1 Doc.
+Date: Notary Name: COLLEEN E. SORANAKA First Judicial Circuit E. SOP UN THEN Affidavit of Doc.
+Description: Publication NOTARY OCT 0 7 2021 PUBLIC ☆ Date Notary Signature No. 90-263

+Lisa Sakakida being duly sworn, deposes and says that she is a clerk, duly authorized, to execute this affidavit of Oahu Publications, Inc. publisher of The Honolulu Star-Advertiser, MidWeek, The Garden Island, West Hawaii Today, and Hawaii Tribune-Herald, that said newspapers are newspapers of general circulation in the State of Hawaii, and that the attached notice is true notice as was published in the times on:

+Honolulu Star-Advertiser 1 times on:

+10/07/2021 MidWeek times on:

+The Garden Island 0 times on:

+Hawaii Tribune-Herald times on:

+West Hawaii Today times on:

+And that affiant is not a party to or in any way interested in the above entitled matter.

+XIKAK TAM)

+Lisa Sakakida

+Subscribed to and system before me this 7th day of October A.D.
+20 2

+Colleen E. Soranaka, Notary Public of the First Judicial Circuit, State of Hawaii, My commission expires: Jan 06 2024

+Ad # 0001344812 NOTICE OF VIRTUAL PUBLIC HEARING (for consultation on housing needs)

-Pursuant to 24 CFR Part 91, notice is hereby given that the Hawaii Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawaii, will prepare an Annual Action Plan (AAP) for Program Year 2022-2023 (PY2022), as part of the Consolidated Plan (CP) process.
+} } } } Pursuant to 24 CFR Part 91, notice is hereby given that the Hawaii Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawaii, will prepare an Annual Action Plan (AAP) for Program Year 2022-2023 (PY2022), as part of the Consolidated Plan (CP) process.
 In preparation for this AAP, HHFDC will consult with local governments and residents at public hearings to be held in each county.
-In support of ongoing efforts to curb the spread of the COVID-19 pandemic, hearings will be held via electronic means.
+In support of ongoing efforts to curb the spread of the COVID-19 pandemic, hearings will be held via efforted to many HUEDC will conduct a without hearing will be held via electronic means.
 HHFDC will conduct a virtual hearing with the County of Maui's Office of the Mayor's CDBG Program Office and the Department of Housing and Human Concerns' Housing Division on Friday, October 22, 2021 at 9:00 a.m.